apache/celeborn/docs/monitoring.md

         - The time for a worker to process openStream RPC and return StreamHandle.
     - FetchChunkTime
         - The time for a worker to fetch a chunk which is 8MB by default from a reduced partition.
-    - ChunkStreamCount
+    - ActiveChunkStreamCount
-        - Stream count for reduce partition reading streams.
+        - Active stream count for reduce partition reading streams.
     - OpenStreamFailCount
     - FetchChunkFailCount
     - PrimaryPushDataTime